tarwn/lessthandot-hugo/blogs/content/posts/2012-02-17-continuous-delivery-adding-the-load.md

 ### The Plot Plugin (Duh Duh Duuuuh)

-The [Plot Plugin][6] is finicky, poorly documented, and has some hinkiness in the Jenkins display that I haven&#8217;t seen from other plugins.
-It annoyed me enough that I actually started reading through the source code in [github][7] to get help figuring out some of it&#8217;s behavior (and then after seeing it, briefly considered trying to relearn java long enough to add some much needed fixes).
+The [Plot Plugin][6] is finicky, poorly documented, and has some hinkiness in the Jenkins display that I haven't seen from other plugins.
+It annoyed me enough that I actually started reading through the source code in [github][7] to get help figuring out some of it's behavior (and then after seeing it, briefly considered trying to relearn java long enough to add some much needed fixes).

-Among it&#8217;s other weaknesses, the plot plugin doesn&#8217;t allow you to set data labels, it automatically uses the tag names of the XML.
-Which doesn&#8217;t work so well when your XML nodes all have the same name.
+Among it's other weaknesses, the plot plugin doesn't allow you to set data labels, it automatically uses the tag names of the XML.
+Which doesn't work so well when your XML nodes all have the same name.

 Like the WCAT results.

 Argh.

-So after much wrestling, I decided to map the WCAT data to a new XML file purely for the purposes of feeding the plot plugin (and to also reconfigure it so I could enter all the points for a plot from one XPath query, don&#8217;t get me started on forcing me to re-enter the filename for each XPath statement for the same plot).
+So after much wrestling, I decided to map the WCAT data to a new XML file purely for the purposes of feeding the plot plugin (and to also reconfigure it so I could enter all the points for a plot from one XPath query, don't get me started on forcing me to re-enter the filename for each XPath statement for the same plot).

 **Transform.xsl**